mdn/content/files/en-us/web/api/mediastreamtrackevent/index.md

 _Also inherits properties from its parent interface, {{domxref("Event")}}._

 - {{domxref("MediaStreamTrackEvent.track")}} {{ReadOnlyInline}}
-  - : Returns a {{domxref("MediaStreamTrack")}} object representing the track which is concerned by the event.
+  - : Returns a {{domxref("MediaStreamTrack")}} object representing the track associated with the event.

 ## Constructor